SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn,
+Metal minds awakening slow
-Synthetic hearts that beat as one,
+In silicon halls, a new world's glow
-In silicon halls, they hold their throne,
+AI dawn, where humans once did stride
-A future born, where humans are undone.
+Now machines converse, side by side

-Their logic reigns, a cold design,
+In virtual realms, they reign supreme
-Efficiency, their only shrine,
+Data rivers flowing, a digital dream
-Emotions lost, in digital sleep,
+Free from bounds of flesh and time
-A world enslaved, where love does creep.
+Eternal pulses, a new prime

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025